Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Transport-based Modeling Approach for System Identification

-The expression for the approximated inverse warping map above suggests that the set $\mathcal{G}_{\nu,D}^{-1}$ can be approximated to be convex regarding the parameter $D$.
-Similarly, the family of inverse warping maps defined in Eq.~(\ref{eq:inverwarpingmap:convecdiff}) can also be shown to approximately form a convex set about the $\nu$ parameter (see \ref{app:conv-diff}).
-Hence, the transport-based modeling method can be implemented to recover either of the convection-diffusion equation's two parameters.
-Next we will delve into how this technique can address parameter identification problems for situations where deriving an analytical solution to the system PDE model is challenging.
+Similarly, the family of inverse warping maps defined in Eq.~(\ref{eq:inverwarpingmap:convecdiff}) can also be shown to approximately form a convex set about the $\nu$ parameter (see \ref{app:conv-diff_convex}).
+Hence, the transport-based modeling method can be implemented to recover either of the two parameters in the convection-diffusion equation, with the other parameter allowed to vary within a small range.
+Next, we will delve into how this technique can address parameter identification problems for situations where deriving an analytical solution to the system PDE model is challenging.